 At Hidden Creek we have adopted the grape varieties and inspiration of these regions.
 The outcome of our vineyard site, climate and culture produces wines that taste unique to our region.
 The people of France call this “Terroir” but there may just be an Indigenous term for this concept to explain why a wine has a certain taste not just because of the variety and vineyard management but because of its place.
 When we find that term we will let you know!

-The “Top” block is planted out to mostly Shiraz with a small section of Cabernet Sauvignon.
-The winery block is planted to Shiraz and the Road block is planted to Merlot.
+Our “Top” block is planted out to mostly Shiraz with a small section of Cabernet Sauvignon.
+The winery block is planted to Shiraz and the Road block is planted to Tempranillo and Viognier.